 NOTE: Population Matters has previously spoken in support of limiting child benefit and tax credits to the first two children ( with safeguards in place to prevent hardship) as a mechanism for encouraging smaller family size.
-Our current policy is to advocate for a more comprehensive sustainable population strategy, rather than specific policy positions in isolation.
+Our current policy is to advocate for a more comprehensive sustainable population strategy, rather than specific policy positions in isolation, and we do not currently advocate for those policies.

 13 April 2018